 Meetings

-Meetings are typically held the first Thursday of each month at 6:30 p.m. at the Lake House, 32756 Lake Road.
+Meetings are typically held the first Tuesday of each month at 6:30 p.m. at the Avon Lake Public Library, 32649 Electric Boulevard.

 Resources

-- Our Drinking Water — The City of Avon Lake and Avon Lake Regional Water (ALRW) work extremely hard to provide our community safe and clean water, but understanding exactly the what and why of science can be confusing.
-This ALRW Water Quality Report can sort out some of your questions.
+- Our Drinking Water — The City of Avon Lake and Avon Lake Regional Water (ALRW) work diligently to provide safe, clean drinking water to our community.
+Understanding the science behind water treatment and testing can sometimes be complex.
+The ALRW Water Quality Report provides helpful information and answers to common questions.

-- Our Lake — According to Ohio Department of Natural Resources, fallen leaves provide an excellent habitat for wildlife, but they can also be a significant source of phosphorus in urban stormwater.
-When large piles of raked leaves are too close to streets, the excess nutrients play a part in fueling the algae blooms in Lake Erie.
-Help us keep algae blooms out of Lake Erie by keeping leaf piles away from storm drains.
-You can also mulch your leaves to add a boost of nutrients to your lawn, use the leaves to jumpstart a compost pile for your garden in spring, or just “leaf” them be as habitat!
-Explore additional resources and references.
+- Our Lake — According to the Ohio Department of Natural Resources, fallen leaves provide valuable wildlife habitat but can also contribute phosphorus to urban stormwater.
+When large piles of raked leaves are placed near streets and storm drains, excess nutrients can enter Lake Erie and contribute to harmful algae blooms.
+Help protect Lake Erie by keeping leaf piles away from storm drains.
+Consider mulching leaves to enrich your lawn, using them to start a compost pile for spring gardening, or leaving some in place to support habitat.
+Explore additional resources and references to learn more.

-- Rust Belt Riders Composting Service — The City of Avon Lake partners with the Rust Belt Riders neighborhood food scrap drop-off program which diverts scraps from landfills and put them back into the ecosystem in a healthy and sustainable way.
-Learn more.
+- Rust Belt Riders Composting Service — The City of Avon Lake partners with Rust Belt Riders' neighborhood food scrap drop-off program, which diverts food waste from landfills and returns nutrients to the ecosystem in a sustainable way.
+Learn more about how to participate.

-- Educate Youth About Wasted Food — Involving children in the planning, shopping, cooking of food and managing of leftovers teaches them sustainable habits and skills at an early age that potentially will stick throughout their lives.
-Small changes over time make a big difference and can extend outward from the classroom to the home, and eventually the community at large.
+- Educate Youth About Wasted Food — Involving children in meal planning, grocery shopping, cooking, and managing leftovers helps build sustainable habits at an early age.
+Small changes over time can make a meaningful impact, extending from the classroom to the home and throughout the community.
 For more information, visit the EPA Sustainable Management of Food website.

 Environmentally Speaking Programs

-These programs are presented in partnership with the Avon Lake Public Library and Avon Lake’s Environmental Affairs Advisory Board (EAAB), that addresses the environmental concerns of Avon Lake's residents.
-Each session focuses on a different topic presented by experts who provide tools and resources for making an impact in our community.
-Use the links below to watch presentations:
+These programs were presented in partnership with the Avon Lake Public Library and Avon Lake’s Environmental Advisory Board (EAB) and were designed to address environmental topics relevant to Avon Lake residents.
+Each session features subject-matter experts who share practical tools, resources, and strategies for making a positive impact in the community.
+Links to past presentations are available below:

 - Invasive Species: Spotted Lanternfly & Poison Hemlock